qsymmachus/test-service/README.md

 The service can also run as a docker container.
 Take a look at `Dockerfile` to see how it works.

-I've also created some handy scripts to make it easier to run common docker tasks (check out `scripts`).
+I've also created some handy scripts to make it easier to run common docker tasks (check out `docker`).
 You must have docker installed locally for these to work.

 To build the container:

 ```
-npm run-script docker-build
+./docker/build-image.sh
 ```

 To run the container:

 ```
-npm run-script docker-run
+./docker/run-container.sh
 ```

 To stop the container:

 ```
-npm run-script docker-stop
+./docker/stop-container.sh
 ```

 The docker container maps the server to port `8080`, so you can access it at [http://localhost:8080](http://localhost:8080).
 I might make this port configurable later.